 HAL’s ever-first ship was named SS Rotterdam, which maiden voyage (Rotterdam to NYC New York) departed on October 15, 1872.
 On April 18, 1873, was officially founded the Holland America Line.
 The 1878-built "SS Rotterdam II" was purchased from British Ship Owners Co in 1886.
 The 1897-built "SS Rotterdam III" served HAL until 1906.
 "SS Rotterdam IV" (1908-1940, capacity 3139 passengers + 472 crew) operated regularly scheduled Mediterranean cruises roundtrip from NYC.
 "SS Rotterdam V" (aka “The Grande Dame”, 1959-1997) started regularly scheduled Transatlantic crossings until 1969 when was converted into cruise ship.
 The vessel also operated Grand World Voyages and is currently moored in Rotterdam City serving as hotel ship and museum.
 "MS Rotterdam VI" (1997-built) is now the Fred Olsen's Borealis.

 Cruise itinerary program

 MS Nieuw Rotterdam itinerary program was announced in late-July 2020.
-The new Rotterdam ship's inaugural cruise season will be in Europe, with voyages in the Baltic Sea (Northern Europe) roundtrip from homeport Amsterdam Holland.
+The new ship's maiden season will be in Europe, with voyages in the Baltic Sea (Northern Europe) roundtrip from homeport Amsterdam Holland.